 Chair of the Department of Religion at Rice University

 Since the making of history lies at the intersection of memory and experience, culture and cognition, society and the individual, I approach ancient religions texts as products of a person's brain and body, as well as a person's community.
-I am at the forefront of this unique historical perspective, one that I call Cognitive Historicism.
+So I am a social and cognitive historian.